 Maximum Building Height 32 Ft. Е

 Street Frontage Max 20 Ft.
 F

-Building Height Setbacks (dista Building Height Setbacks (distance from property line)
+Building Height Setbacks (dista nce from property line)

 Second Story Setback 20 Ft.
-G

 BUILDING MASSING

 Maximum Unbroken Building Mass (1) 30 Ft. Н

 SPECIFIC REQUIREMENTS 1.
 Any building over 30' wide must be broken down to read as a series of buildings no wider than

-^{1.} Any building over 30' wide must be broken down to read as a series of buildings no wider than 30 Ft., and should include a variety of building heights and roof forms.
+1. Any building over 30' wide must be broken down to read as a series of buildings no wider than 30 Ft., and should include a variety of building heights and roof forms.